milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 This document provides the key information about both types of services.
 If you want to learn more, you can find additional information and examples in the following documents that also apply to Google Workspace for Education accounts.
-The Google Cloud Privacy Notice provides more information about data that we process while providing the core services, and the Google Privacy Policy provides more information about data that we process in additional services.
+The  provides more information about data that we process while providing the core services, and the  provides more information about data that we process in additional services.
 Information provided in this notice relating to core services also applies to other services listed in the Services Summary.

 Your information: what we collect & how it’s used

 A Google Workspace for Education account is a Google Account created and managed by a school for use by students and educators.
 The account can be used for both core and additional services, and the information that we collect and store in your account is treated as personal information.
-Admins manage how students use core and additional services with their Google Workspace for Education accounts, including obtaining parental consent for the additional services that they choose to enable for students.
-Learn more about core and additional services for Google Workspace for Education users.
+Admins manage how students use core and additional services with their Google Workspace for Education accounts, including obtaining parental consent for the additional services that they choose to enable for students.  for Google Workspace for Education users.

 Core Services